thomas-xza/COMP16321_python_game/README.md

  - An intro to TKinter, and how the event loop works - https://realpython.com/python-gui-tkinter/#making-your-applications-interactive

-- A template for running timers from Carnegie Mellon University - https://www.cs.cmu.edu/~112-n19/notes/notes-animations-part2.html
+- A template for running timers with Tkinter, from Carnegie Mellon University - https://www.cs.cmu.edu/~112-n19/notes/notes-animations-part2.html

 - Pixel art explosion from Open Game Art - https://opengameart.org/content/animated-explosions